mojaloop/ml-api-adapter/Onboarding.md

-# Central Ledger Setup
+# ml api adapter Setup

 ***

 ### Introduction
-In this document we'll walk through the setup for the Mojaloop Central Ledger.
+In this document we'll walk through the setup for the Mojaloop ml api adapter.
 It consists of three sections:

 * [Software List](#software-list)
 * [Setup](#setup)